 Peperonata is a silky stew of peppers, onions, and tomatoes loaded with assertive Italian flavor.
 It comes together in about 30 minutes, making a great side dish for everything from a fancy roast to a simple frittata.
-You can even toss with pasta and call it dinner!
+You can even toss it with pasta and call it dinner!

 An overhead photo of peperonata on a serving platter with a spoon.